jirka-m97/plant-phenotyping-pipeline/photogrammetry_pipeline/README_3D.md

 ## Applications

 - **Plant phenotyping**
   - Generation of accurate 3D reconstructions for the quantitative assessment of growth, morphology, and structural variation.
+  - Extraction of morphological metrics such as height, surface area, and volume for statistical evaluation across replicates.
-  - High-throughput acquisition of plant traits for studying the effects of biotic and abiotic stress factors.
+  - - High-throughput acquisition of plant traits for studying the effects of biotic and abiotic stress factors, as well as for biostimulant and biopesticide development.
   - Automated, reproducible image acquisition in laboratory environments with reduction of operator bias and manual workload.
-  - Extraction of measurements such as height, surface area, and volume for statistical evaluation across replicates.
-  - Creation of watertight 3D meshes suitable for computational simulations (e.g. airflow or light interception studies).

 - **Quality control and technical inspection**
   - Consistent 3D reconstruction of objects with known geometry to validate system calibration and reproducibility.